Please enable JavaScript to ensure auto alt text generation works properly

 Setup timeline

 You can set up Hireflix the same day you sign up.
 Create your account, add your logo, write your interview questions, and send your first link.
-Most companies complete their first interview within 24 hours.
+The platform is designed for same-day deployment.

-Spark Hire typically takes 1–2 weeks to implement.
-The platform offers training sessions with account managers, integration setup with your existing tools, and configuration of evaluation frameworks.
-The broader feature set means more decisions to make during setup.
+Spark Hire's implementation includes training sessions with account managers, integration setup with your existing tools, and configuration of evaluation frameworks.
+The broader feature set means more upfront configuration time.

 Learning curve and training